Overview

 - Any syntax errors in

-are array-like but do not match the shape of the selected rows, aValueError
+valueorotherare array-like but do not match the shape of the selected rows, aValueErrorwill be raised.

 Internals